yuyang0/shuke/readme.md

 the meaning of fields is clear. just like the zone file.

 ## Admin Commands
-SHUKE has admin tcp server used to execute admin operations
+SHUKE has a tcp server used to execute admin operations, `tools/admin.py` is the client. it supports several commands:

 1. `zone`: this command used to manipulate the zone data in memory, it has many subcommands.
     1. `get`: get a zone